Angling & Equipment Rules

 - Gaffs used to boat a fish must not exceed 8 feet in overall length.
 In using a flying or detachable gaff the rope may not exceed 30 feet.
 The gaff rope is measured from the point where it is secured to the detachable head to the other end.
 If a fixed head gaff is used, the same limitations shall apply and the gaff rope shall be measured from the same location on the gaff hook.
 Only a single hook is permitted on any gaff.
 Harpoon or lance attachments are prohibited.
 Tail ropes are limited to 30 feet.

-- Entangling devices, with or without a hook, are prohibited and may not be used for any purpose including baiting, hooking or fighting the fish.
+- Entangling devices, with or without a hook, are prohibited and may not be used for any purpose including baiting, hooking, fighting, or landing the fish.

 - Nets may not be used to obtain a fish.